Configuring Spinnaker on AWS for Disaster Recovery

 - Promote another cluster in the global database to have read/write capability.

-- Update Halyard configuration to point to the promoted database if the database endpoint and/or the database credentials have changed.
+SpinnakerServicemanifest if using Operator, or Halyard configuration if using Halyard to point to the promoted database if the database endpoint and/or the database credentials have changed.

 - Create the Redis clusters.